 Can British citizens buy property in La Linea?

 Yes.
-Post-Brexit, British citizens can still purchase property in Spain.
-You will need a NIE, a Spanish bank account, and to comply with non-EU resident purchase rules.
-There are no restrictions on buying residential property in La Linea as a British national.
+Post-Brexit, British citizens can purchase residential property in Spain without restriction.
+You will need a NIE (Spanish tax number), a Spanish bank account, and to comply with non-EU resident purchase rules.
+The NIE application for La Linea residents is processed at the National Police in Algeciras.

-Will the treaty cause La Linea property prices to rise significantly?
+Will the treaty cause La Linea property prices to rise further?

 Is La Linea a good investment for buy-to-let?